pudkrong/asset-tracker-lwm2m-js/adr/008-default-lwm2m-version.md

 # ADR 008: Default LwM2M version

-The next versions are expected to be used in the LwM2M objects:
+The following versions are expected to be used by the LwM2M objects:

 | Object ID | Object Version | LwM2M Version |
 | --------- | -------------- | ------------- |